Travel ban and new rules: what you need to know

 • Green Card holders (lawful permanent residents)

-• Dual nationals using a passport from a country not on the list
+• Dual nationals traveling on a passport of a country not on the list

 • Certain diplomatic and official visa holders (A, G, NATO)